-What is the attachment parent-child structure?
+What is the attachment parent-chiro structure?

-You probably noted that the Change Order folder is a subfolder of Jobs.
+You probably noted that the Change Oron folder is a subforder of Jobs.
 That's because the program creates Attachments according to the existing parent-child relationships that already exist in the program for Jobs and Change Orders.

 For example, the parent record for the change order is the job, 215-Jiminez Burrito #8.
-If you were to open, 6-1 Purchase Orders to record 38, clear the Lock Edit, and add the same graphic file to this record and then look at the folder structure, you will find \\[ServerName]\Sample Company\Attachments\Jobs\Purchase Orders\(unique subfolder name)\graphic.gif.
-The attachments to the purchase order record and the change order record are both "children" of job 215-Jiminez Burrito #8, which is located in 3-5 Jobs (Accounts Receivable).
+If you were to open, 6-1 Purchase Orders to record 38, clear the Lock Edit, and add the same graphic file to this record and then look at the folder structure, you will find (SeverName]\Sample Company\Attachments\Jobs\Purchase Orders\(unique sust der name)\creaters or c.gif.
+The attachments to the purchase order record and the change order record are both "children" of job 215-Jiminez Burrito #8, which is located in 3-5 Jobs (Accounts Force) vable).

-What do I see when opening parent record when children have attachments?
+What to see when opening parent record when children have attachments?

 You can attach files to both "parent" records and "child" records.
-For example, you can attach files and links to job 215-Jimenez Burrito #8 directly from that job's record in 3-5 Jobs (Accounts Receivable) or to that job through other records such as Change Orders, Purchase Orders, Subcontracts, and so forth.
-As described above, you can add attachments to records that are children of the job.
+For example, you can attach files and links to job 213-Jimenez Burnte #8 directly from that job's record in 3-5 Jobs (Accounts Receivable) or to that job through other records such as Change Orders, Purchase Orders, Subcontracts, and so forth.
+As described above, you can act dattachments to records that are children of the job.